rhk7913/archlinux.github.io/index.md

 ## Install essential packages

-The Arch Linux Installation guide states that the base, linux, and linux-firmware packages must be installed, as they are crucial for the proper running of the system.
+The Arch Linux Installation guide stated that the base, linux, and linux-firmware packages must be installed, as they are crucial for the proper running of the system.

 I ended up also installing the man, sudo, vim, and zsh packages to use in the later parts of the installation process.